Hi! I'm Kellyn. People have a lot of trouble pronouncing my name... but it's actually very easy once you know that it

 With my training complete, I ended up working as an ultrasound tech in two of our local hospitals and later at a imaging center in Orange county.
 It's been a long road to get here... with a lot of training ... but I'm really happy with my new career.
 I just love learning new things, and in ultrasound it seems like you learn something new just about every day.

 In 2011 I cleared a major professional hurdle and passed the ARDMS exam.
 That's a BIG deal!
 That's the equivalent in the ultrasound world to passing the bar exam in the legal world.
 A very big deal, and now I have letters after my name.
 I'm Kellyn Zimmerlin, RDMS.

 After my husband started to notice how well I was doing as an ultrasound tech, he said something that really rang true to me: it's a shame I discovered this interest and aptitude in medicine so late in life.
 If we had known this about me when I was in my 20's, we might have tried to find a way to put me through medical school to become a full-fledged doctor.
 I think I would have been really good at that.

-If you've seen any of the other parts of this web site, I'm sure you've figured out already that I totally adore Cocker Spaniels, and Jim and I bred them as a hobby for 15 years... until we finally retired from Cocker breeding in 2010.
+I totally adore Cocker Spaniels, and Jim and I bred them as a hobby for 15 years... until we finally retired from Cocker breeding in 2010.
 They brought us so much joy!
 If you've ever had a Cocker puppy of your own, I'm sure you know what I'm talking about.
 Now multiply the joy you experienced by a factor of 7 or 8... and you'll appreciate what fun it is to have a whole litter of puppies to play with for 8 weeks.
 I love puppy breath!